Sunday May 26, 2019

-According to a study conducted by the Social Sciences Department of Bar Elon University, "more than 90 per cent of those who identify as religious believe that if state laws and government orders are incongruous with the content of religious opinions issued by rabbis, they must overlook the former and act in accordance with the latter."
+"More than 90 percent of those who identify as religious believe that if state laws and government orders are incongruous with the content of religious opinions issued by rabbis, they must overlook the former and act in accordance with the latter," according to a study conducted by the Social Sciences Department of Bar Elon University.

 This shows how Israelis regard rabbis' instructions as being above the law.

 In 2014, the Israeli regime launched a brutal war against the Gaza Strip.